-ES.1 The opportunities created by the closure of Chetwynd Barracks and the potential creation of the East Midlands Hub Station at Toton will enable the creation of an exciting, sustainable new community across the two sites, building on the area's rich heritage.
+ES.1 The opportunities created by the closure of Chetwynd Barracks and the potential creation of the East Midlands Hub Stationa new railway station at Toton will enable the creation of an exciting, sustainable new community across the two sites, building on the area's rich heritage.
 Development could provide up to 4,500 new homes alongside potentially up to 6,500 new jobs, and the community facilities, services and infrastructure necessary to support them.